micro/services/wordle/README.md

 # Wordle Service

 Guess the WORDLE in six tries.
 Each guess must be a valid five-letter word.
-Hit the enter button to submit.

-After each guess, the color of the tiles will change to show how close your guess was to the word.
+The highlight will show how close you are using [] square brackets for correct positions and {} parenthesis for letters in the word but in the wrong position, anything not highlighted is incorrect.